 - The third incision follows the natural curve of the breast crease.

-After Dr. Schusterman has removed excess breast tissues, the nipple and areola are shifted to a higher position.
-The areola, which in large breasts usually has been stretched, also is reduced in size.
+After Dr. Schusterman has reduced excess breast tissue, the nipple and areola are shifted to a higher position.
+The areola, which in large breasts usually has been stretched, is then reduced in size.
 Skin that was formerly located above the nipple is brought down and together to reshape the breast.
 Liposuction may be used to improve the contour under the arm.

 After the Breast Reduction Procedure